Written by Puneet for Excel 2007, Excel 2010, Excel 2013, Excel 2016, Excel 2019, Excel for Mac

 9. Find and Replace

-Just like the find and replace in Excel, VBA editor has its own find and replace option that you can use to find and replace values from procedures.
+Just like the find and replace in Excel, the VBA editor has its own find and replace option that you can use to find and replace values from procedures.
 To open the FIND option, you can use the shortcut key Control + F, and to open the replace you can use the shortcut key Control + H.

 Otherwise, you can open both options from the edit menu.